GolangDeveloperAlmir/site/docs/deployment.md

 # Deployment Guide

 This project ships with a Docker-based setup for production.
+Deployment files live in the `deployments/` directory.

 ## Prerequisites
 - Docker and Docker Compose